 To be eligible to participate in the CALM Program you must be aged between 16-25 years of age, and be experiencing difficulty managing anger and aggressive behaviors and thoughts.

-Regular 1 hour sessions with our experienced anger management facilitator developing personalized anger management strategies to deal with each
+Regular 1 hour sessions with our experienced anger management facilitator developing personalized anger management strategies to deal with each in individual specific needs.